AdobeDocs/experience-manager-cloud-service.en/help/forms/setup-forms-cloud-service.md

 ---
-title: Set up an AEM Forms as a Cloud Service environment
+title: Onboard to AEM Forms as a Cloud Service
 description: Learn to set up and configure an [!DNL AEM Forms] as a Cloud Service environment
 ---
 # Onboard to [!DNL AEM Forms] as a Cloud Service {#overview}